 Diffusion is one of the most common methods of use and generally very safe.
-You can use one of the wide variety of vaporisers, diffusers or oil burners that are available.
-Use only a few drops at a time, and ensure that you take breaks either from the space in which the diffuser is being used or by turning the diffuser off for periods of time (ie don’t run it continuously.)
+You can use any one of the wide variety of vaporisers, diffusers or oil burners that are available.
+And use only a few drops at a time.
+Also ensure that you take breaks either from the space where the diffuser is or by turning the diffuser off (ie. don’t run it continuously.)

 Inhalation is a another generally safe method of using essential oils.
 Although it is similar to diffusion, it is more targeted to the individual and can be more intense.
 Inhalation means breathing in the essential oil aromas directly and is useful in particular for mental and emotional effects.
 You can inhale directly from the bottle, although I prefer to put a couple of drops of essential oil on a tissue or to use an aroma inhaler.
 Aroma inhalers are a great portable alternative and useful to have on hand for recurring issues such as morning sickness, anxiety or stress.

 Baths are another way to use essential oils.
 These can be a full bath or just a hand or foot bath for specific conditions.
 Always use a dispersant to incorporate essential oils as they do not dissolve in water.
 You can purchase specific dispersants for use with essential oils, or use a carrier (vegetable) oil or a little unscented liquid soap.
 Mix the essential oil into the dispersant and then add to the water.
 Limit the amount of essential oil used to a maximum of 4 drops in a full bath or 2 drops in a hand or foot bath.